Discovery Resource Center

 America’s largest and most trusted site for matching parents with local babysitters and nannies as well as dog walkers, senior care providers and tutors, with over a million caregiver profiles nationwide.
 Service members and their families are able to connect with military certified care providers.
 Use the four-step screening process, which includes checking references, reading caregiver reviews, conducting interviews and utilizing free access to background checks to find the perfect match for their family.

-Their mission is to provide personalized support to Airmen who have a combat related illness or injury.
-The A&FRC ensures that the AFW2 and their families have professional support and follow-up for life after separation or retirement.
+Their mission is to provide personalized support to Airmen who have a serious combat or non-combat related illness or injury (including invisible wounds).
+The A&FRC ensures that AFW2 Airmen and their families have professional support and follow-up for life before and after separation or retirement.
 Services include personal enhanced transition assistance, financial and family counseling, relocation assistance, resume writing, employment services and other areas determined by the individual case.
-Call (719) 556-6141 for more information.
+Call 719-556-6141 for more information.